misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

             role: arn:aws:iam::YYYYYYYYYYYY:role/dns-manager
 ```

-In using this example, one would use `letsencrypt-pod` in the Gitpod self hosted installer page when asked for the name of the certificate issuer.
+When using this example, one would use `letsencrypt-pod` in the Gitpod self hosted installer page when asked for the name of the certificate issuer.

 </div>
 </CloudPlatformToggle>